Lifestyle

 It would be impossible to give a full rundown of everything The District has to offer by way of attractions.
 However, there are several notable highlights, excluding favorites such as the Lincoln Memorial, the Washington Monument, and The National Mall, that you won’t want to miss exploring.
 These include:

-• The plethora of free museums
+• The Plethora of Free Museums

 We recommend popular options like the Smithsonian National Museum of Natural History, The National Museum of African American History and Culture, the National Portrait Gallery, and the National Gallery of Art, to name just a few.
 The best part of all of these is that they come at no cost to you.